automerge/automerge-classic/INTERNALS.md

   UUID of the map or list being modified. `key` is the key being removed from the map, or the ID of the list element being removed, as appropriate.
   Assigning the value `undefined` is interpreted as a deletion.

+* `{ action: 'inc', obj: objectId, value: number }`

+  The user incremented or decremented a counter. `obj` is the UUID of the counter being modified. `value` is the amount by which the counter is incremented, with a negative value representing a decrement.

 For example, the following code: